monil28/Calculator/README.md

-# calculator
+# Calculator
-This is the UI based calculator which is made with the help of GUI programming.
+This is the GUI(graphical user interface) based Calculator.
-The Ide which I have used is NetBeans.
+The IDE which I have used is NetBeans.
 I have made this with the help JavaFx which is a part of Gui programming.
+JavaFX is a Java library used to develop Desktop applications as well as Rich Internet Applications (RIA).